dexllab/savime-docker/README.md

 - HOST_SHM_STORAGE_DIR: The SAVIME shm storage dir (host).
 - HOST_SEC_STORAGE_DIR: The SAVIME secondary storage dir (host).
 - DETACH_CONTAINER_FROM_TERMINAL: Whether or not the container should be detached from the terminal.

+Finally, run `./run.sh start` to start the container, and `./run.sh stop` to stop it.